Classic Galapagos: Southern Islands (Grand Queen Beatriz)

 Tour Overview

-Experience the tranquil shores and unique wildlife of the Galapagos Islands as you drift across the Pacific Ocean on this 10-day sailing adventure.
-The beauty of these Ecuadorian isles is something to behold from aboard the M/Y Grand Queen Beatriz.
-Retrace the 180-year-old voyage of Charles Darwin by sea, witness the impressive giant tortoises and go birdwatching for blue-footed boobies and frigate birds on the shores.
-Each day, a new view will greet you out your cabin window, with a new adventure to embark on.
-As far as Galapagos adventures go, this trip is nothing but smooth sailing.
+Experience the unique wildlife of the Galapagos Islands as you drift across the Pacific Ocean on this 10-day sailing adventure.
+The beauty of these Ecuadorian isles is something to behold from aboard the M/Y Grand Queen Beatriz and you’ll retrace the 180-year-old voyage of Charles Darwin by sea with a naturalist guide by your side.
+Witness the giant tortoises that call these lands home and go birdwatching for blue-footed boobies and frigate birds.
+Each day, a new view will greet you out your cabin window, with a new array or wildlife to see up above and down below (snorkel, anyone?). ...more ...less

 Highlights